Last updated on March 9th, 2022

 For the next three days of this week in Sardinia itinerary, we’ll explore the perfect beaches of the Gulf of Orosei and spend a full day in the mountains.

 Day four of our 7 days in Sardinia is all about beach relaxation.
 Post breakfast, head to the local Sisa supermarket and prepare a picnic lunch along with snacks and drinks for the day.
 At the recommendation of our hosts, we headed to Bidderosa Beach – about a 30-minute drive from Orosei.
 The beach is part of a national park where visitor numbers are restricted.
-It’s first come first serve around here, ensuring the beach isn’t overcrowded but also forcing a relatively early start to the day (small entry fee is required).
+It’s first come first serve around here, ensuring the beach isn’t overcrowded but also forcing a relatively early start to the day (a small entry fee is required).

 If you’ve managed to get in, follow the dirt road shaded by endless rows of pine trees until you make it to the beach.
 The road keeps veering north and the rule of thumb is the further you drive, the fewer people you’ll need to share the beach with.

 The series of beaches in Bidderosa are absolutely remarkable, blanketed by soft white sand and chilled by crystal clear shallow waters.
-Snorkeling isn’t great but still a fun activity to break the routine between tanning, eating, snoozing, and reading.
+Snorkeling isn’t great but is still a fun activity to break the routine between tanning, eating, snoozing, and reading.

 If you’ll want to scuba dive in Sardinia, stop on the way back to Orosei at Orosei Diving Center and book a dive for the third and last day in the region.
 This recommended diving center charges around 100€ for a two-tank dive including equipment and will take you to the famous K-12 wreck – a WWII German cargo ship that was sunk just off the coast.
 If you want to shop around, Sardinia Divers is just next door